jxnwrxght/Nonprofit-Lead-Sourcing-Outreach-Automation/README.md

 Community Healing Zone is a monthly, volunteer-led outreach initiative I founded two years ago, focused on serving individuals experiencing homelessness in the DC area through clothing distribution, free haircuts, and community support.

-This project evaluated whether AI-assisted workflows could reduce outreach time while maintaining personalization and human oversight.
+The goal was to determine whether AI could increase outreach capacity without sacrificing personalization or relationship quality.

 ## Problem